goramartin/master-thesis/docs/papers/searching-ontologies/README.md

   - cannot use this

 - [Ranking Schemas by Focus](https://www.researchgate.net/publication/353514217_Ranking_Schemas_by_Focus_A_Cognitively-Inspired_Approach) (2021)
+  - ranking of schemas
+  - focus - the state or quality of being relevant in storing and retrieving information
   - defines class importance based on cathegorization of properties on a node (domains).
 This could be usefull, the problem is how to combine it with the number of properties is wikidata.
 Also they say it works well with noisy schemas and compare it with TF-IDF, BM25, CMM and DEM.
   - they are trying to define cue validity - informativeness, how much the type is informative in the ontology
   - the entity types focus, namely, what allows to identify the entity types that are maximally informative categories, which have a higher categorization relevance, or, more precisely, which maximize the number of properties and minimize the number of properties shared with other categories.
 These entity types being, to some extent, related to what expert users consider as “core entity types” or central entity types for a given domain
   - dont know if this is the best thing, since we dont have a lot of properties on types

 - [LOD search engine: A semantic search over linked data](https://link.springer.com/article/10.1007/s10844-021-00687-0) (2021)
+  - ranking based on the number of triples in a domain and the number of subjects/objects of triples

 - ELECTRE
   -  [A comparative application of multi criteria decision making in ontology ranking](https://link.springer.com/chapter/10.1007/978-3-030-20485-3_5) (2019)